Dev1503/Document-based-QnA/README.md

 The "comapny_bonds.pdf" file contains the list of private/public entities that provided the bonds within the same timeline and of various denominations.
 Note that every bond has a unique bond number with it and hence makes tracking transactions easier in these documents.

-We have performed LLM-based Named-Entity Recognition and LLM-based Query Extraction specifically to extract data from these documents and run a query-based system to tend to indiviuak user prompts based on the contents of these documents.
+We have performed LLM-based Named-Entity Recognition and LLM-based Query Extraction specifically to extract data from these documents and run a query-based system to tend to indiviual user prompts based on the contents of these documents.

 Provided here is a Colab notebook that can be used to access the StreamLit website where our model has been deployed.
 You would have to upload a couple of documents and ask questions based on the format given below.